 During the year ended April 30, 2019, the University renewed its credit facilities with HSBC Bank Canada ("HSBC") for financing working capital requirements, repaying certain investor promissory notes, redeeming certain RRSP contributions and financing construction activities.
-There were no changes to the facilities in 2020.
-The University obtained two loan facilities maturing June 11, 2023, with the balance outstanding in aggregate not to exceed \$40,000,000 and with allocation between the two loan facilities at the University's discretion:
+There were no changes to the facilities in 2022.
+The University has two loan facilities maturing June 11, 2023, with the balance outstanding in aggregate not to exceed \$40,000,000 and with allocation between the two loan facilities at the University's discretion:

 - (a) Operating loan: Revolving, non-amortizing, with interest at the HSBC prime rate.
-No balance has been drawn on this loan facility as at April 30, 2020 as noted in the table above (\$2,533,333 drawn at April 30, 2019). - (b) Term loan: Non-revolving, 25 year straight-line amortization, with interest at the HSBC prime rate minus 0.35%.
-No balance has been drawn on this loan facility as at April 30, 2020.
+No balance has been drawn on this loan facility as at April 30, 2022 (nil drawn at April 30, 2021). - (b) Term loan: Non-revolving, 25 year straight-line amortization, with interest at the HSBC prime rate minus 0.35%.
+No balance has been drawn on this loan facility as at April 30, 2022 (nil drawn at April 30, 2021).